-St Hugh of Lincoln recognises that all members of the community have important roles and responsibilities to play with regards to online safety.
+St Hugh Of Lincoln Primary School recognises that all members of the community have important roles and responsibilities to play with regards to online safety.

-The Leadership Team will:
+The leadership and management team will:

 Create a culture that incorporates online safety throughout all elements of school life.
 Ensure that online safety is viewed as a safeguarding issue and that practice is in line with national and local recommendations and requirements.